bocasfx/Q/README.md

 ------

 Q is a Nodular Synthesizer/Sequencer controlled by the interactions between nodes and particle streams.
-It was built using [Electron](https://electron.atom.io/) and [React](https://facebook.github.io/react/).
+It was built using <a href="https://electron.atom.io/" target="_blank">Electron</a> and <a href="https://facebook.github.io/react/" target="_blank">React</a>.

 ![Q](./resources/docs/ui.png)